MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-and-skypeforbusiness-coexistence-and-interoperability.md

 ## Coexistence of Teams and Skype for Business

 In addition to collaboration capabilities, Teams delivers chat, calling, and meeting capabilities.
 Depending on how you choose to deploy Teams, these capabilities will overlap with the capabilities delivered by Skype for Business for a given user.
-The default mode is to run Teams alongside Skype for Business; however, a user can be assigned one of several coexistence modes that were designed to ensure that these capabilities don’t overlap for that user.
+The default mode is to run Teams alongside Skype for Business with overlap of capabilities (chat, calling, meeting scheduling) between the two applications; however, a user can be assigned one of several other coexistence modes that were designed to enable customers to deliver the end user experience that’s best for their organization, and in particular provide interoperability between users of different clients.

 We recommend that you review the coexistence modes discussed below to help determine which path is right for your organization.